Financial services companies face a difficult road when it comes to marketing.

 No matter how you do it, social media is a must for financial services companies.

-Getting published in local newspapers, industry publications, and more is a great way to build brand awareness.
+Getting published in local newspapers, industry publications, and more is a great way to build brand awareness through financial services marketing.
 We aren’t talking about promotional articles that only sell your financial services.
 Instead, the goal of getting published in these publications is to establish yourself as a thought leader.
 On digital mediums specifically, you also get the added benefit of securing links back to your website.

 These do-follow links from other websites help increase your website’s domain authority.
 Domain authority helps determine your site’s position in search engine results pages (SERPs), making this process very valuable to more than just your brand.